Nostrand/certifications/README.md

-# Certifications (WIP)
+# Certifications

-A repository to display certificates obtained through different platforms.
+This comprehensive portfolio showcases my journey of continuous learning and professional development through a diverse collection of certificates, specializations, tracks, courses, classes, and internships.

 ## Professional Certificates, Specializations and Career Tracks